fabstat/fabstat.github.io/content/research.md

 ## Publications

 1. Ferracina, F., Krishnamoorthy, B., Halappanavar, M., Hu, S. and Sathuvalli, V., 2024.
-Predictive Analytics of Varieties of Potatoes. <a href="https://arxiv.org/abs/2404.03701" target="_blank">(preprint)</a> and associated <a href="https://github.com/fabstat/burbank" target="_blank">(code)</a> on GitHub
+Predictive Analytics of Varieties of Potatoes.
+To appear in the Crop Science Journal. <a href="https://arxiv.org/abs/2404.03701" target="_blank">(preprint)</a> and associated <a href="https://github.com/fabstat/burbank" target="_blank">(code)</a> on GitHub

 ## Repositories